 1. Increases Property Value

-Estate agents and mortgage advisors regularly state that homes with extensions command a higher resale value.
-The uplift often exceeds the original house extension cost, making it a financially smart move.
+Estate agents and mortgage advisors consistently report that homes with quality extensions command higher resale prices.
+The uplift regularly exceeds the original build cost — making it one of the few home improvements that genuinely pays for itself.

 2. Avoids Moving Costs